Millions of people in Chad are at risk of trachoma, a painful infectious eye disease that, if left untreated, can cause blindness.

 - Surgery: to stop eyelashes from rubbing against the eyeball and helping to halt the cycle of repeated infection that can lead to blindness.

-- Antibiotics: medication called Zithromax® is used to treat the trachoma infection and reduce the spread of the disease.
-The treatment is usually repeated annually for three or more years.
+- Antibiotics: medication is used to treat the infection and reduce the spread of the disease.
+It is usually repeated annually for three or more years.

-- Facial cleanliness: teaching local communities the importance of face washing, to prevent the infection being spread through contact with an infected person’s eyes or nose.
+- Facial cleanliness: teaching local communities the importance of face washing, to prevent the infection being spread through contact.

-- Environmental improvements: to improve access to water and basic sanitation to reduce exposure and re-infection, and eliminate the conditions in which flies breed.
+- Environmental improvements: to improve access to water and sanitation to reduce exposure and re-infection, and stop flies breeding.